jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 - assigns an alias (secondary address): `ifconfig eth0:1 10.0.0.5`

-- changes MAC to MTU, enables promuscuous mode, etc.
+- changes MAC to MTU, enables promiscuous mode, etc.

-It is part of the old Berkley `net-tools` suite; largely replaced by the more modern `ip` command (`ip addr show`, `ip link set ...`) onmost current Linux distros.
+It is part of the old Berkeley `net-tools` suite; largely replaced by the more modern `ip` command (`ip addr show`, `ip link set ...`) on most current Linux distros.
 In general, it is still handy for a fast glance.

 The following is a description of what `ifconfig` shows with some expanded examples for contemporary Arch, the distro I am using, that differs from the author's Kali from 2019 or so: